-Bloomberg: It 'Takes Us a Long Time' to Release Tax Returns
+Michael Bloomberg: It 'Takes Us a Long Time' to Release Tax Returns

-Democrat presidential hopeful and former New York City Mayor Michael Bloomberg stated that it “takes us a long time” to get materials together in order to release tax returns and that he “can’t go to TurboTax.”
+Democrat presidential hopeful and former New York City Mayor Michael Bloomberg stated that it “takes us a long time” to get materials together to release tax returns and that he “can’t go to TurboTax.”

 Bloomberg’s remarks came at the Democrat presidential primary debate held in Las Vegas, Nevada, on Wednesday after a debate moderator questioned him on why “Democratic voters should have to wait” for him to release his tax returns, which he vowed to do should he be elected.